micheldearaujo/micheldearaujo/README.md

-Currently I am working on my masters dissertation (at the DeforestationDetector repository), and other diverse projetcs, like the ExploringCovid in SQL and Tableau, and the  CryptoScreener.
+Currently I am working on my masters dissertation (at the DeforestationDetector repository), and other diverse projetcs, like the ExploringCovid in SQL and Tableau, and the  Sentiment Analysis with MongoDB.

 <a href="https://github.com/micheldearaujo/DeforestationDetector">
   <img align="center" src="https://github-readme-stats.vercel.app/api/pin/?username=micheldearaujo&repo=DeforestationDetector&theme=dracula" />